rte-france/Grid2Op/docs/grid2op.rst

 - dynamic graph manipulation: power network can be modeled as graphs.
 In these environments both the observation **and the action** are focused on graph.
-The observation contains the complete state of the grid, including the "topology" (you can think of it a its graph) and actions are focused on adapting this graph to make the grid as robust and secure as possible.
+The observation contains the complete state of the grid, including the "topology" (you can think of it a its graph) and actions are focused on adapting this graph to make the grid as robust and secure as possible. **NB** As opposed to most problem in the literature, where you need to find some properties (label of of the edges or the nodes, etc.) in grid2op you need to find a graph that meets some properties: find a graph that meets constraints on its edges and its nodes.
 - strong emphasis on **safety** and **security**: power system are highly critical system (who would want to short circuit a powerplant?
 Or causing a blackout preventing an hospital to cure the patients?) and as such it is critical that the controls keep the powergrid safe in all circumstances.